Yaudheya: Literature

 Puranas (e.g. Brahmanda, Vayu, Brahma and Harivamsha) described Yaudheyas as the descendants of Uśīnara and Nrigu.

+There are other references to them namely in the Mahabharata, Mahamayuri, Brihatsamhita, Puranas, Chandravyakarana and Kashika.

 In the Mahabharata, the land Bahudhanyaka is stated to be among the countries subjugated by Nakula, the fourth Pandava.
 Bahudhanyaka was the first to fall to Nakulas conquest in of the western direction toward Sakastan, which agrees with the Rohtak-Hisar area.

+Varahamihira in his Brihatsamhita (XIV.28 and XVI.22) placed them in the northern division of India.

 They are mentioned in Pāṇini's Ashtadhyayi and Ganapatha.